waku-org/specs/standards/application/privatev1.md

 - `sk` SHOULD have forward secrecy by incorporating ephemeral key material
 - `rsk` and `ssk` SHOULD incorporate ephemeral key material

-As PRIVATE1 is agnostic to identity defining a unique identifier is difficult at this layer.
-The exact derivation is left to implementations to determine.
+PRIVATE1 requires a unique identifier, however the exact derivation is left to implementations to determine.
 - `conversation_id` MUST be unique across all instances of chat conversations
 - `conversation_id` SHOULD be consistent across applications to maintain interoperability